Ab-Rincon/BillsAutomation/ReadMe.md

    - Retrieve the processed invoice workbook from this directory.

 2. **Review Log Files:**
-   - Find `logfile.log` in the `dist` directory to review any operational logs for errors or confirmation of successful processing.
+   - Find `logfile.log` in the `dist/output` directory to review any operational logs for errors or confirmation of successful processing.
    - If you experience any issues, the log file may contain details that can help in troubleshooting.

+## Notes

+- The cell ranges are hard coded which means if the input format is not kept the same, exceptions and/or incorrect data will occur

 ## Requirements